modelscope/modelscope-mcp-server/README.md

 ## Features

-- [x] Get current authenticated user information
+- [x] Retrieve information about the currently authenticated ModelScope user
-- [x] Generate image from text using any AIGC model
+- [x] Generate images from text descriptions using any AIGC model available on ModelScope
-- [ ] Search for models, datasets, studios, papers, and more
+- [x] Search for arXiv papers indexed in ModelScope, returning comprehensive metadata

 ## Usage